 - 0.75 – 1.0 pounds of Nitrogen oer 1,000 sq. ft.
 (1.5 – 2.0 lbs. of N year-to-date)

 - Incorporate Humic Acid and micronutrients such as Kelp4Less Green Lawn & Turf or ExtremeBlend.
-Soil enhancements and amendments will drastically improve the soil quality and promote a healthier and greener lawn.
+Soil enhancements and amendments will drastically improve the soil quality and promote a healthier and dark green lawn.

 Spring Fertilization FAQs